Frankie Fraser: Early life

 In 1941, Fraser was sent to borstal for breaking into a Waterloo hosiery store, then given a 15-month prison sentence at HM Prison Wandsworth for shop-breaking.
 Such were the criminal opportunities during the war, Fraser joked in a television interview years later, that he had never forgiven the Germans for surrendering.

 In 1942, while serving a prison sentence in HM Prison Chelmsford, he came to the attention of the British Army.
-Although he was conscripted, Fraser later boasted that he had never once worn the uniform, preferring to ignore call-up papers, desert and resume his criminal activities.
+Although he was conscripted, Fraser later boasted that he had never once worn the uniform, preferring to ignore call-up papers, desert, and resume his criminal activities.

 Post-war

 After the war, Fraser was involved in a smash-and-grab raid on a jeweller, for which he received a two-year prison sentence, mostly served at HM Prison Pentonville.
 It was during this sentence that he was first certified insane and was sent to Cane Hill Hospital before being released in 1949.

 During the 1950s, Fraser's main occupation was as bodyguard to well-known gangster Billy Hill.
 After being sent to HM Prison Durham for taking part in bank robberies, he was again certified insane and this time was sent to Broadmoor Hospital.
 Afraid of being heavily medicated for bad behaviour, Fraser stayed out of trouble and was released in 1955.
 The following year, the British mobster Jack Spot and wife Rita were attacked, on Hill's say-so, by Fraser, Bobby Warren and at least half a dozen other men.
 Both Fraser and Warren were given seven years for their acts of violence.

 Richardson Gang

 It was in the early 1960s that Fraser first met Charlie and Eddie Richardson of the Richardson Gang, rivals to the Kray twins.

-According to Fraser, it was they who helped him avoid arrest for the Great Train Robbery by bribing a policeman.
+According to Fraser, they helped him avoid arrest for the Great Train Robbery by bribing a policeman.
 Together they set up the Atlantic Machines fruit-machine enterprise, which acted as a front for the criminal activities of the gang.

 In 1966, Fraser was charged with the murder of Richard Hart, who was shot at Mr Smith's club in Catford while other Richardson associates, including Jimmy Moody, were charged with affray.
 A witness changed his testimony and the charges were eventually dropped, though Fraser still received a five-year sentence for affray.
 He was also tried in court in the so-called 'Torture trial', in which members of the Richardson Gang were charged with burning, electrocuting and whipping those found guilty of disloyalty by a kangaroo court.
 Fraser himself was accused of pulling out the teeth of victims with a pair of pliers.
 Following a trial at the Old Bailey in 1967, he was sentenced to ten years' imprisonment.